 If you’re a property investor and you’re nearing retirement age then there are a few options you can consider:

-Lifetime Mortgage – you borrow money secured against your home.
+Lifetime house repayments – you borrow money secured against your home.
 You need to be at least 55 to be eligible for this.

 Home Reversion Plan – you sell all or part of your home to raise money, but remain living in the property.
 You need to be at least 65 to be eligible for this.